-- Deans' responses consistent with frequent PAR themes - More Staffing - Hiring obstacles mentioned in 37 responses in individual PARs - Policy Suggestion: - 1.
+- Deans' responses consistent with frequent PAR themes - More Staffing - Hiring obstacles mentioned in 37 responses in individual PARs - Policy Implications for Consideration: - 1.
 Work with the district to further investigate hiring obstacles and collaboratively create policy solutions. - 2.
-Cultural shift: How can administrators consistently, clearly and collaboratively discuss task priorities with employees? - Clear understanding of highest priority tasks \rightarrow could mitigate stresses associated with being understaffed. - Updated Technological Systems - Issues with technology as a barrier to program/area success mentioned in 17 responses in individual PARs - Issues to with technology as a barrier to student success mentioned in 34 responses. - Policy Suggestion:
+Cultural shift: How can administrators consistently, clearly and collaboratively discuss task priorities with employees? - $^\circ\,$ Clear understanding of highest priority tasks \rightarrow could mitigate stresses associated with being understaffed. - Updated Technological Systems - Issues with technology as a barrier to program/area success mentioned in 17 responses in individual PARs - Issues to with technology as a barrier to student success mentioned in 34 responses. - Policy Implications for Consideration:

-IST Committee should consider:
+IST Committee and/or applicable constituencies should consider: